bmansheim/redpanda/docs/www/data-archiving.md

         - Create a service user with HMAC keys and copy the keys to the Redpanda configuration options `archival_storage_s3_access_key` and `archival_storage_s3_secret_key`, respectively.

     > **_Note:_** The secret and access keys are stored in plain text in configuration files.

-1. Configure Redpanda:
+2. Configure Redpanda:

-    - Configure these parameters:
+    - Configure these parameters in the Redpanda configuration:

         | Config parameter name                       | Type         | Descripion                                              |
         |---------------------------------------------|--------------|---------------------------------------------------------|